tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 package/module/value name, so do we have all the ingredients to cook the correct closure symbol name?
 Not yet.
 The unit ID is not trivial to obtain.

-What does unit IDs look like?
+What do unit IDs look like?
 For packages shipped with GHC, they're either the package name (e.g. `base`), or the package name followed by the version number (e.g. `Cabal-3.0.1.0`).
 However, unit IDs of third-party packages have a unique hash suffix (e.g. `aeson-1.4.7.1-BBxO5joHKZ5L11K8E1qG5k`).
 If a package is built